RIT-EVT/EVT-core/docs/source/design/index.rst

 Currently EVT-core is made up of essentially three major components.
 As EVT-core continues to grow, more components will be added.

-The MCU is the micrcontroller itself.
+The MCU is the microcontroller itself.
 Currently EVT-core supports only the STM32f302x8, in the future we hope to expand to other platforms.

 HAL or Hardware Abstraction Layer is generally provided by vendors and